 1. At the end of each semester, taking into account the results of the survey in which the students evaluate the lecturers of the courses they have taken, the lecturer with the highest survey score is given the Education-Training awards at the Academic General Assembly at the end of the academic year, separately for the fall and spring semesters.
 In the awarding of awards, if an instructor has more than one course, the course with the highest score is taken as basis.
 If there is more than one highest score that is equal to each other, all the instructors who get these points are awarded.
-Students have to participate the Course Survey on SABİS to see the letter score of the course they took at the end of the semester.
-Course Survey is calculated separately for each branch and the results are automatically recorded in SABİS.
-Instructors can see the results of all these surveys by logging into SABİS at https://akredasyon.sabis.sakarya.edu.tr/Rapor/Anket.
+Students have to participate the Course Survey on SABIS to see the letter score of the course they took at the end of the semester.
+Course Survey is calculated separately for each branch and the results are automatically recorded in SABIS.
+Instructors can see the results of all these surveys by logging into SABIS at https://akredasyon.sabis.sakarya.edu.tr/Rapor/Anket.
 An example of a course's course survey result can be seen in the table below:

-Instructor: PROF. DR. NAME SURNAME (1st Education Group A) Numb er Question Participa nt Average Score 1 Regular and on time arrival of the instructor to the class 50 9,25 / 10 2 Instructor's preparation for the course 50 9,25 / 10 3 Competence of the instructor in teaching the course and answering the questions related to the course 50 9,1 / 10
+Instruc Instructor: PROF. DR. NAME SURNAME (1st Education Group A) Num ber Question Participa nt Average Score 1 Regular and on time arrival of the instructor to the class 50 9,25 / 10 2 Instructor's preparation for the course 50 9,25 / 10 3 Competence of the instructor in teaching the course and answering the questions related to the course 50 9,1 / 10 4 Instructor's encouragement tp participation in the course by giving place to different thoughts and comments in the course 50 8,95 / 10

-Instruc Instructor: PROF. DR. NAME SURNAME (1st Education Group A) Numb er Question Participa nt Average Score 4 Instructor's encouragement tp participation in the course by giving place to different thoughts and comments in the course 50 8,95 / 10 5 Communication skills of the instructor 50 9/10 6 Effective use of instructional technologies (projection, visual material, etc.) by the instructor during the course process 50 8,95 / 10 7 Instructor's effective use of class time 50 9,25 / 10 8 The suitability of the homework/exams prepared by the instructor with the course content 50 8,85 / 10 9 Instructor's objective evaluation of assignments/exams 50 8,55 / 10 10 I wish I could take another lesson from this instructor.
+Num ber Question Participa nt Average Score 5 Communication skills of the instructor 50 9 / 10 6 Effective use of instructional technologies (projection, visual material, etc.) by the instructor during the course process 50 8,95 / 10 7 Instructor's effective use of class time 50 9,25 / 10 8 The suitability of the homework/exams prepared by the instructor with the course content 50 8,85 / 10 9 Instructor's objective evaluation of assignments/exams 50 8,55 / 10 10 I wish I could take another lesson from this instructor.
 50 8,45 / 10